jundalisay/sp/content/en/social/economics/solutions/how-to-solve-inequality.md

 According to Socrates, inequality takes root most commonly when a society transitions from intellectual rule to an oligarchy:

 {{< q a="Socrates" >}}
 An Oligarchic State is not one, but two States, the one of poor, the other of rich men.
-They are living on the same spot and always conspiring against one another. <!-- They will also be incapable of carrying on any war because if they arm the people, they will be more afraid of them than of the enemy.
-So there will be few to fight as the oligarchs are few to rule. -->
+They are living on the same spot and always conspiring against one another.
 Their fondness for money makes them unwilling to pay taxes.
 Under such a constitution, the same persons have too many callings.
 They are husbandmen, tradesmen, warriors, all in one.
-It does not look well.
-<i>The greatest evil of oligarchy is that it creates the extremes of great wealth and utter poverty.</i>
+It does not look well. <i>The greatest evil of oligarchy is that it creates the extremes of great wealth and utter poverty.</i>
 {{< /q >}}